On the Nonconvexity of Push-Forward Constraints and Its Consequences in Machine Learning: Toward recovering convexity

 \subsection{Radically changing the models}

-The last strategy for dealing with a convex constraint consists in changing the nature of the base models $f$, that is changing the space of models $\G$ into a radically different one.
+A second strategy for dealing with a convex constraint consists in changing the nature of the base models $f$, that is, changing the space of models $\G$ into a radically different one.
 In this subsection, we focus on replacing the deterministic mapping $f$ by a random coupling.
+We need some notation: $\operatorname{I}_d$ refers to the identity function on $\R^d$ and for any $f \in \G$, $(\operatorname{I}_d, f)$ denotes the function $ \R^d \to \R^d \times \R^p : x \mapsto (x,f(x))$.

-The most notorious illustration comes from optimal transport theory.
-Suppose that $p=d$ and consider the Monge formulation of optimal transport between $P$ and $Q$ in $\mathcal{P}(\R^d)$:
+An illustration of this strategy comes from optimal-transport theory.
+Let $p=d$ and consider the Monge formulation of optimal transport between $P$ and $Q$ in $\mathcal{P}(\R^d)$:

 Although the loss to minimize is actually convex, the constraint $\T(P,Q)$ renders the problem nonconvex in most configurations according to \cref{cor:transport}.
 Interestingly, one can recover convexity by rewriting $\T(P,Q)$ with random couplings $\pi$ rather than deterministic functions $f$.
-Let us denote by $\Pi(P,Q) \subset \mathcal{P}(\R^d \times \R^d)$ the set of couplings with $P$ and $Q$ as respectively first and second marginal, which is a convex set.
+Let us denote by $\Pi(P,Q) \subset \mathcal{P}(\R^d \times \R^d)$ the set of couplings with $P$ and $Q$ as, respectively, the first and second marginals, which is a convex set.
 The Kantorovich formulation of optimal transport \citep{kantorovich1958space} addresses the following relaxation:

-Not only this problem always admits a solution in contrast to Monge's version, but it remains convex since $\Pi(P,Q)$ is a convex set whatever $(P,Q)$ and $\pi \mapsto \int \norm{x-y}^2 \mathrm{d}\pi(x,y)$ is a convex function.
-As such, the underlying idea of Kantorovich's relaxation could be generalized to attain convexity at the model level (not necessarily the parameter level) in learning problems with a mass-transportation constraint.
+Not only does this problem always admit a solution in contrast to Monge's version, but it also remains convex since $\Pi(P,Q)$ is a convex set for any $(P,Q)$ and $\pi \mapsto \int \norm{x-y}^2 \mathrm{d}\pi(x,y)$ is a convex function.
+All in all, the underlying general idea of Kantorovich's relaxation consists in replacing the \emph{deterministic} coupling $(\operatorname{I}_d, f)_\sharp P$ induced by $f$---which belongs to $\Pi(P,Q)$ if and only if $f_\sharp P = Q$---by \emph{any} coupling $\pi$ in $\Pi(P,Q)$.
+This substitution of $\T(P,Q)$ by $\Pi(P,Q)$ could be generalized to attain convexity at the model level (not necessarily the parameter level) in any learning problems with a transport-map constraint, even when $p \neq q$.

-This raises the question whether such an exchange of the deterministic coupling induced by $f$ by a random coupling $\pi$ can similarly render the set $\mathcal{E}(P,Q)$ convex.
-However, one can easily convince themselves that there is no natural coupling reformulation in this context.
+This raises the question whether such a substitution can similarly render the set $\mathcal{E}(P,Q)$ convex.
+In the context of equalizing maps, the coupling reformulation is not as natural as for transport maps.
+To illustrate this, let us rewrite $\mathcal{E}(P,Q)$ as